-Two common and closely related viruses can cause roseola: human herpesvirus (HHV) type 6 and possibly type 7.
-These viruses belong to the same family as the better-known herpes simplex viruses (HSV), but HHV-6 and HHV-7 do not cause the cold sores and genital herpes infections that HSV can cause.
+Two common, closely related viruses can cause roseola, human herpesvirus (HHV) type 6 and type 7.
+These viruses belong to the same family as the better-known herpes simplex viruses (HSV), but do not cause the cold sores and genital herpes infections that HSV can cause.

 Signs and Symptoms

-A child with roseola typically develops a mild upper respiratory illness, followed by a high fever (often over 103ºF or 39.5ºC) for up to a week.
-During this time, the child may appear fussy or irritable and may have a decreased appetite and swollen lymph nodes (glands) in the neck.
+Most children with roseola develop a mild upper respiratory illness, followed by a high fever (often higher than 103ºF or 39.5ºC) for up to a week.
+During this time, a child might be fussy or irritable, not eat as much as usual, and may have swollen lymph nodes (glands) in the neck.

-The high fever often ends abruptly, and at about the same time a pinkish-red flat or raised rash appears on the trunk and spreads over the body.
-The rash's spots blanch (turn white) when you touch them, and individual spots may have a lighter "halo" around them.
+The high fever often ends abruptly, and at about the same time a pinkish-red flat or raised rash starts on the trunk.
+The rash's spots turn white when touched, and individual spots may have a lighter "halo" around them.
 The rash usually spreads to the neck, face, arms, and legs.

-The fast-rising fever that comes with roseola triggers febrile seizures (convulsions caused by high fevers) in about 10% to 15% of young children.
+This fast-rising fever can trigger febrile seizures (convulsions caused by high fevers) in about 10% to 15% of young children who have roseola.
 Signs of a febrile seizure include: